-- (b) the Commission, having regard to the same matters as are relevant under section 19(2) and (4), is satisfied that - (i) the accredited operator is no longer a fit and proper person to hold the accreditation or, if applicable, the relevant responsible person is no longer a fit and proper person to fill that role; or - (ii) the accredited operator is employing drivers who are not fit and proper persons to fill that role; or - (c) the Commission, having regard to section 15, is satisfied that there are other compelling reasons for effecting the cancellation or suspension or, as the case may be, imposing the probationary status. - (2) Unless it reasonably apprehends that it needs to act speedily because of a threat to public safety, the Commission is not to exercise its power under subsection (1) without giving the accredited operator notice of its intention, together with reasons, and a reasonable opportunity to be heard. - (3) In determining whether cancellation or suspension or the imposition of probationary status is the most appropriate course of action in the circumstances, the Commission is to regard
+- (b) the Commission, having regard to the same matters as are relevant under section 19(2) and (4), is satisfied that - (i) the accredited operator is no longer a fit and proper person to hold the accreditation or, if applicable, the relevant responsible person is no longer a fit and proper person to fill that role; or - (ii) the accredited operator is employing drivers who are not fit and proper persons to fill that role; or - (c) the Commission, having regard to section 15, is satisfied that there are other compelling reasons for effecting the cancellation or suspension or, as the case may be, imposing the probationary status. - (2) Unless it reasonably apprehends that it needs to act speedily because of a threat to public safety, the Commission is not to exercise its power under subsection (1) without giving the accredited operator notice of its intention, together with reasons, and a reasonable opportunity to be heard. - (3) In determining whether cancellation or suspension or the imposition of probationary status is the most appropriate course of action in the circumstances, the Commission is, except where the cancellation or suspension relates to a failure to pay prescribed fees, to regard public safety as the paramount consideration rather than the impact on the accredited operator.

-- public safety as the paramount consideration rather than the impact on the accredited operator. - (4) If the Commission cancels or suspends or imposes probationary status on an accreditation, it is to notify the accredited operator of the cancellation or suspension or imposition of probationary status and of the accredited operator's rights of review. - (5) Apart from the requirement to pay continuity fees, if any, an accreditation is not in force while it is suspended. - (6) While an accreditation has probationary status, it remains in force but the Commission, in its absolute discretion, may impose special restrictions on the accreditation. - (7) If the Commission cancels or suspends or imposes probationary status on an accreditation, it is to record particulars of the cancellation or suspension or probation in the Accreditation Register. - (8) The Commission may at any time revoke the suspension of an accreditation if it is satisfied that the suspension is no longer merited. - (9) The Commission may at any time revoke the imposition of probationary status on an accreditation if it is satisfied that it no longer merits that status and, on the revocation, may remove or ameliorate any special restrictions imposed on the accreditation under subsection (6).
+- (4) If the Commission cancels or suspends or imposes probationary status on an accreditation, it is to notify the accredited operator of the cancellation or suspension or imposition of probationary status and of the accredited operator's rights of review. - (5) Apart from the requirement to pay any fees imposed under this Act, an accreditation is not in force while it is suspended. - (6) While an accreditation has probationary status, it remains in force but the Commission, in its absolute discretion, may impose special restrictions on the accreditation. - (7) If the Commission cancels or suspends or imposes probationary status on an accreditation, it is to record particulars of the cancellation or suspension or probation in the Accreditation Register. - (8) The Commission may at any time revoke the suspension of an accreditation if it is satisfied that the suspension is no longer merited. - (9) The Commission may at any time revoke the imposition of probationary status on an accreditation if it is satisfied that it no longer merits that status and, on the revocation, may remove or ameliorate any special restrictions imposed on the accreditation under subsection (6).